baijuka/matzone_v1/TEST.md

 When a user buys a product, the Stripe payment process is secure and working.

 Testing:
-1. Go to the shop page and select a product and click 'add to bag'.
+1. Go to the products page and select a product and click 'add to bag'.
 2. Click the 'go to secure checkout' button and then the 'secure checkout' button.
 3. Fill in the delivery information form.
 4. For the credit card payment information use 4242 4242 4242 4242, any date in the future, any cvc number and any postcode and click 'complete order'.